Compound Interest Formulas, Tricks, And Questions

 - (a) The difference between the compound interest and the simple interest on a certain sum of money for 2 years at R% per annum is given by

 (b) The difference between the compound interest and the simple interest on a certain sum of money for 2 years at R% per annum is given by

 - If a certain sum becomes n times in t years at compound interest, then the same sum becomes n^m times in mt years.

 - If a certain sum becomes n times in t years, then the rate of compound interest is given by

 - If a certain sum of money at compound interest amounts to Rs. x in A years and to Rs. y in B years, then the rate of interest per annum is

 - If a loan of Rs.
-P at R% compound interest per annum is to be repaid in n equal yearly instalments, then the value of each instalment is given by
+P at R% compound interest per annum is to be repaid in n equal yearly installments, then the value of each installment is given by

 As we have provided the important formulas related to Compound Interest, here are some questions based on Compound interest with answers that you can practice for a better understanding.

 Q1.
 Rs.
 2500 was borrowed for 3 years.
-What will be the compound interest if the rate of interest for first year is 3% per annum, second year is 4% per annum and for third year is 5% per annum respectively?
+What will be the compound interest if the rate of interest for the first year is 3% per annum, the second year is 4% per annum and the third year is 5% per annum respectively?